-L. Keycommands
+L. Key-commands

-In addition to Remote controls, PusheR includes a plethora of keycommands.
+In addition to Remote controls, PusheR includes many key-commands.
 For these to work, the Reason window has to be on the foreground (i.e. clicked on).
-There is a dedicated page of keycommands which is accessed by pressing the "Convert" button.
+There is a dedicated page of key-commands which is accessed by pressing the "Convert" button.
 See below for more details.